-Chavignaud's "Credit River," c.
+Chavignaud's "Credit River", c.
 1905.
-The photo (right) of the Credit River (PAMA) was taken at about the same time period and same location as Chavignaud's painting (left).
+The photo on the right is from PAMA of the Credit River taken at about the same time period and same location as Chavignaud's painting.

-Heritage Conservation District Plan, 2014 Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule B.2
+Heritage Conservation District Plan Meadowvale Village Heritage Conservation District Plan, 2014: Cultural Heritage Assessment of Meadowvale Village and Area, Schedule C